fabiomartino/SSLPinning/README.md

    */
   validTo?: string;
   /**
-   * The fingerprint that is expected to match the certificate's actual fingerprint.
+   * The fingerprints that are expected to match the certificate's actual fingerprint.
    * This is typically provided in the SSLCertificateCheckerOptions.
    */
-  expectedFingerprint?: string;
+  expectedFingerprints?: string[];
   /**
    * The actual fingerprint of the SSL certificate retrieved from the server.
    * Example: "50:4B:A1:B5:48:96:71:F3:9F:87:7E:0A:09:FD:3E:1B:C0:4F:AA:9F:FC:83:3E:A9:3A:00:78:88:F8:BA:60:26"